fieldtrip/website/workshop/neuroimaging2-2526/sped4.md

 It is also possible to calculate the TFRs with respect to a time window that varies with frequency.
 Typically the time window gets shorter with an increase in frequency.
 The main advantage of this approach is that the temporal smoothing decreases with higher frequencies, leading to increased sensitivity to short-lived effects.
 However, an increased temporal resolution is at the expense of frequency resolution.

 {% include markup/skyblue %}
-**Exercise 6**: Why is it the case that increased temporal resolution is at the expence of frequency resolution?
+**Exercise 6**: Why is it the case that increased temporal resolution is at the expense of frequency resolution?
 {% include markup/end%}

 We will here show how to perform a frequency-dependent time-window analysis, using a sliding window Hanning taper based approach.
 The approach is very similar to wavelet analysis.
 A wavelet analysis performed with a Morlet wavelet mainly differs by applying a Gaussian shaped taper (see [Time-frequency analysis IV](#time-frequency-analysis-iv)).